Your Genesys Blog Subscription has been confirmed!

 The cloud brings data from across an organization — and it enables predictive and proactive AI capabilities across channels.
 It also simplifies processes and helps create personalized and empathetic experiences, noted Jouve.

-Companies using cloud and multicloud CX technologies gain an ideal blend of flexibility and control to enhance both customer and employee experiences.
+Companies using cloud technologies gain an ideal blend of flexibility and control to enhance both customer and employee experiences.
 These tools make it easier to unify digital and voice channels to create seamless, personalized experiences.
 And companies can adapt to — and act on — changes, expectations and needs.
-Whether a company chooses cloud or multicloud CX tools, they can integrate with other vendors in the contact center ecosystem to deliver unique customer and employee experiences.
+When a company chooses cloud tools, they can integrate with other vendors in the contact center ecosystem to deliver unique customer and employee experiences.

 A common theme across the Xperience sessions is the shift from business centricity to human centricity — where empathy drives trust and loyalty for long-term revenue growth.
 Companies are moving from siloed interactions to end-to-send experiences where customers feel remembered, heard and understood across the entire customer lifecycle.